ozairs/apigateway/istio/README.md

     >>>>>>>>>> Script actions completed.
 Check logs for more details. <<<<<<<<<<
     ```

-In the next step, you would typically call the API definition with the OAuth token; however, you will tweak the API Gateway configuration to call a locally deployed microservice.
+In the next step, you would typically call the API definition with the OAuth token; however, since we want to experiment with Istio using locally deployed pods, you will tweak the API Gateway configuration to call a locally deployed microservice instead of the externally deployed servicee.

-13. The quickest way to modify the DataPower configuration is to modify the ConfigMap and restart the DataPower pod.
+The quickest way to modify the DataPower configuration is to modify the ConfigMap and restart the DataPower pod.

+12. Using a text editor, modify the following Invoke policy endpoint to `http://fancave-teams.demo.svc.cluster.local:3080/api/team/list?league={league}`.

     ```
     cd ../docker/config/apigateway/
     open apigateway.cfg
     ```

-14. Using a text editor, modify the following Invoke policy endpoint to `http://fancave-teams.demo.svc.cluster.local:3080/api/team/list?league={league}`
+    .
+    .
+    .
     ```
     assembly-invoke "localtest_sandbox_sports-api_1.0.0_invoke_6"
     title "invoke"